zNaLa/docs/docs/FAQ-doc2.md

 **__Here's an example:__**
 1. Let's assume there are `10` users in a voice chat.
 2. The threshold for skipping is calculated as `75% of 10 = 7.5`, then rounded down, so `7`.
-3. For the vote skip to take effect, you would then need `7 vote skips.`
+3. For the vote skip to take effect, you would then need `7 vote skips`.

 :::caution note
 Vote skip will not be active until there are **3 or more people** in the voice channel.